 Folate (the natural form) has some very important functions in the body:

-“What is the role of folate?
-Folate is necessary during rapid cell division and growth.
+“It is necessary during rapid cell division and growth.
 In fact, pregnancy is known to actually double the need of dietary folates.

-Folate deficiency has been reported to be the most common vitamin deficiency in the US, and is associated with such conditions as:
+Deficiency has been reported to be the most common vitamin deficiency in the US, and is associated with such conditions as:

 - Incidence and recurrence of Neural Tube Defects (serious birth defects of the spinal cord and the brain which arise during the early development of the embryo, most common being spina bifida)